skepu/skepu/README.md

 ## Setting up the SkePU source-to-source compiler

+### Cloning with submodules

+This repository should be cloned with `git clone --recursive $URL` in order to also clone the submodules it links to. `git submodule update --init` can be used to clone submodules to an existing repository.

+### Building - Automatically

+Run

+`$ make`

+in the project root.

+The automated build depends on CMake and rsync.
+It is recommendend to build with the `-j` flag to get a parallel build, for example `$ make -j$(nproc)`.
+The binary will be available in `build/bin/skepu`.

+### Building - Manually

+Running the `Makefile` in the project root will execute the following steps with some minor changes, but will use `rsync` and a separate copy of the source tree for building.

+The steps followed in building SkePU "by hand" is outlined below.

 1. Clone LLVM and Clang Git repositories and confirm that Clang builds.
 2. Patch Clang (see below) to add SkePU attributes and diagnostics to Clang.
 	It also instructs the Clang build system to build the SkePU tool.